 - Neck strengthening;

-- Delaying start of contact and collision sports; and/or by
+- Delaying start of contact and collision sports.

 All seven present challenges, suggesting that adopting an "all-of-the-above" approach is likely the best way to reduce the risk to youth and high school athletes from brain injury, both in the short- and long-term.